PowerShell/PSSwagger/docs/commands/New-PSSwaggerModule.md

 ```

 ### -Credential
 Credentials to use when the SpecificationUri requires authentification.
+Will override -UseDefaultCredential when both are specified at the same time.

 ```yaml
 Type: PSCredential